Y Llais series 1

-Y Llais (Welsh for 'The Voice') is a Welsh television music competition aimed at discovering new singing talent.
-The first series premiered on February 9, 2025, on S4C, S4C Clic, and BBC iPlayer.
+Y Llais (Welsh for The Voice) is a Welsh television music competition aimed at discovering new singing talent.
+The first series premiered on 9 February 2025, on S4C and BBC iPlayer.
 Sian Eleri served as the host for this series.
-The coaches for the season were Sir Bryn Terfel, Bronwen Lewis, Aleighcia Scott, and Ywain Gwynedd, each seated in their respective chairs.
+The coaches for the season were Sir Bryn Terfel, Bronwen Lewis, Aleighcia Scott, and Yws Gwynedd, each seated in their respective chairs.

-On 30 March 2025, Rose Datta was announced as the winner of the first season, coached by Aleighcia Scott.
+On 30 March 2025, Rose Datta was named winner, coached by Aleighcia Scott.